-This storytelling technique has been around, well as long as we have had multiple media options.
-However, the addition of digital media has dramatically expanded the platforms, inspiring American researcher Henry Jenkins to introduce the term Transmedia in an article published in January 2003.
+This storytelling technique has been around, well as long as we’ve had multiple media options.
+However, the addition of digital media has dramatically expanded the platforms.
+This inspired American researcher Henry Jenkins to introduce the term transmedia in an article published in January 2003.

 This technique is great for connecting consumers through different formats.
-It provides a new way of offering valuable content where the user assumes an active role and interacts with the story itself.
-So, who is using this technique effectively?
+It provides a new way of offering valuable content where the user assumes an active role.
+Because of this, they interact with the story itself.
+So, who’s using this technique effectively?
 Mega-productions like Disney’s Star Wars or the Marvel Cinematic Universe extend across movies to so many different platforms.
 You’ve seen these productions on network TV, Netflix, and in comics and videogames.
-However, there are a few other examples that some might not realize.
+However, there are a few other examples that some might not know about.

 In The Matrix franchise, key bits of information are conveyed through three live-action films, a series of animated shorts, two collections of comic book stories, and several video games.
 There’s no one single source where someone can turn to gain all of the information needed to comprehend The Matrix universe.